mafintosh/multi-master-merge/README.md

 ## Merging

-To combine multiple documents into a single one use `mdb.merge(key, docs, newDoc)` If we consider the above replication scenario we have two documents for the key `hello`
+To combine multiple documents into a single one use `mdb.merge(key, docs, newValue)` If we consider the above replication scenario we have two documents for the key `hello`

 ``` js